The world is changing – and we’d better get used to it because electric cars are here, and they are here to stay.

 The Top 10 Electric Cars with the longest range that’ll take you further than the rest

-Here’s our Top 10 electric cars with the longest range guide to narrowing down your search if you’re in the market for a new EV and searching for a car that’ll take you further than any others on the market.
+Here are our Top 10 electric cars with the longest range guide to narrowing down your search if you’re in the market for a new EV and searching for a car that’ll take you further than any others on the market.

 1. Tesla Model S

 Boasting the largest battery of any kind in an electric vehicle – at the top of the chart is the Tesla Model S. Tesla’s first creation is still the best when it comes to a range-topping battery offering a whopping 375 miles (603 kilometers) to a single charge.
-However, this is based on the entry-level long range model which gives the ultimate range, but speed freaks can choose the 100kwh Tesla which offers sports car performance, but the range suffers greatly.
+However, this is based on the entry-level long-range model which gives the ultimate range, but speed freaks can choose the 100kwh Tesla which offers sports car performance, but the range suffers greatly.

 2. Tesla Model 3

 The masses wanted an electric vehicle they could all afford so Tesla delivered with the Model 3.
 Drivers of the 3 can expect to travel 348 miles (560 kilometers) which is comparable to any diesel or petrol car on the road – although its looks are much to be desired!
 Within a week of unveiling the Model 3 in 2016, Tesla revealed it had taken 325,000 reservations for the car.
 These reservations represented potential sales of over $14 billion.

 Well, Tesla certainly has its fair share out of this top ten!
 They deserve it, as its second creation, the Model X not only features awesome scissor doors and seven seats, but owners can enjoy 315 miles (506 kilometers) to a single charge.
 The Model X also does a funky light and music show at the touch of a button, which is very cool!